Lethal Inspection: Plot

 Hermes agrees to help Bender in his quest to discover the identity of Inspector No. 5, which is locked in the Central Bureaucracy.
 While at the Central Bureaucracy, Hermes logs into the computer system with his ID to look up Inspector No. 5's records.
 However, he and Bender find that the electronic record on Inspector No. 5 has been deleted and that the physical file is also missing.
 Bender calls Mom's Friendly Robot Company, who created him, and tells her he is defective.
 Mom attempts to have Bender destroyed to cover up the existence of a defective robot.
 The two flee from Mom's Killbots by train and arrive in Tijuana—where Bender was manufactured.

 The original manufacturing plant is abandoned, but Bender finds an old directory listing Inspector No. 5's address.
 However, upon reaching the home, they also find it abandoned.
 Realizing that he may never find the answers he seeks, Bender is forced to confront the reality of death.
 Hermes consoles him, telling him that now life is precious and he should not spend it bitter and angry.
-The two bond and soon the Killbots arrive and begin shooting into the house.
-Hermes tells Bender to flee while he attempts to hack into Inspector No. 5's old Central Bureaucracy computer and fake Bender's death.
-Successful, Hermes uploads false information to the Killbots claiming Bender has been eliminated, which ends their pursuit and he narrowly escapes the burning wreckage of the house.
+The two bond but are soon interrupted by the arrival of the Killbots, who begin shooting into the house.
+Hermes tells Bender to flee while he attempts to hack into Inspector No. 5's old Central Bureaucracy computer.
+Successful, Hermes uploads false information to the Killbots claiming Bender has been eliminated, which ends their pursuit, before narrowly escaping the burning house.

-Leela has been asked to file incoming papers in Hermes’ absence.
+Leela has been asked to file incoming papers in Hermes's absence.
 However, Leela proves to be inept at the job, hiding many incomprehensible alien-language papers in plants in the building.
-By the time Bender and Hermes return from Tijuana, the place is in complete chaos, with Scruffy attempting to cook Zoidberg and the ship being repossessed among other things.
-Hermes quickly returns Planet Express into good condition in one hour, burning many of the foreign papers in the fireplace, which he assures Leela he often does to make his job easier.
+By the time Bender and Hermes return from Tijuana, the place is in complete chaos, with Scruffy attempting to cook Zoidberg and the ship being repossessed.
+Hermes quickly returns Planet Express to good condition in one hour, burning many of the foreign papers in the fireplace, which he assures Leela he often does to make his job easier.
 Bender goes out to celebrate his new outlook on life with the other crew members.
-When the others have left, Hermes secretly burns Inspector No. 5's file, whose cover falls away to reveal that he was Inspector No. 5.
-A flashback reveals that he overrode the "defective" assessment on Bender to prevent him from being scrapped, then resigned from the company immediately afterward.
-Hermes' personnel file was deleted, and he stole his own physical file from the Central Bureaucracy during his and Bender's mission; the computer at the Tijuana house was his own, so he did not have to hack into it.
+When the others have left, Hermes reveals and burns a personnel file whose cover falls away to reveal that he was Inspector No. 5.
+A flashback reveals that young Hermes overrode the "defective" assessment on Bender to save the infant robot from being scrapped, then resigned from Mom's Friendly Robot Company immediately afterward.
+Hermes's personnel file was deleted, and he stole his own physical file from the Central Bureaucracy during his and Bender's mission; the computer at the Tijuana house was his own, so he did not have to hack into it.
 In the present, Hermes smiles quietly over the burning file, happy in knowing he did the right thing.